 When web-applications exchange sensitive information with a user (your user-id, your password, some personal information, financial data, etc.), you need to go into secure web-mode, which is called https.
 Https-mode is shown in your browser-address, beginning with: https://mywebsite.com.

-Your tomcat-installation requires a security-certificate, which you need to purchase, separately.
+Run Tomcat with a .keystore file (self-signed certificate or a purchased SSL-certificate): Your tomcat-installation requires a security-certificate, which you need to purchase, separately.

 First modify the file: conf / server.xml, in the Tomcat-installation: